 - Starchy vegetables

 - White bread

 What is sriracha?

 Sriracha is a sweet and concurrently spicy sauce that originated in Asia.
 It is made from jalapeno peppers that grow predominantly in Latin America.
 The other ingredients include sugar, vinegar, and garlic (4).
 However, not so long ago, sriracha was hard to find outside of Asia.
 Nowadays, it is broadly spread out worldwide.
 Due to the zesty taste, the sauce will be a great seasoning for meat, eggs, fish, stir-fry, and soups (2).

 Why is sriracha good for you?

 Besides being a flavorful sauce that enhances the natural taste of a food, sriracha has a number of benefits (1):

 - It makes you happy.
 Capsaicin, a chemical responsible for spiciness, boosts the production of the happiness hormones, that is, dopamine and serotonin.
 As a result, after dripping a little sauce on your dish and gobbling it up, you are likely to feel much more uplifted.

-- Sriracha lowers the cholesterol level and blood pressure.
-It is the garlic in the sauce that is responsible for knocking down your bad cholesterol, bringing your blood pressure into the optimal range, and preventing cardiovascular diseases.
+- Sriracha may help cholesterol level and blood pressure.
+It is the garlic in the sauce that has been shown to decrease high cholesterol and blood pressure, lowering the risk of cardiovascular disease.

-- It improves the blood flow and blasts blood clots.
+- It can improve the blood flow and blasts blood clots.